 As part of such audits, the accredited entity/individual shall, in a timely manner, provide to the auditor all responsive documents, data, and any other information necessary to demonstrate its compliance with the accreditation policy.

-Audits of Entity disclosing the data / Contracted Parties
+Audits of the Central Gateway Manager & Contracted Parties

 The EPDP Team will further consider these requirements once the EPDP Team has decided on the roles and responsibilities of the different parties in the SSAD.